All Episodes

 Matt, I'm very short on time, but I do want to ask you this.

-If you had an NDE, Matt, and all you heard was a big, deep voice saying, don't do drugs, and then you came back, what would you conclude from that?
+If you had an NDE Matt and all you heard was a big, deep voice saying, don't do drugs.

 I would say one of my friends must have been standing over me and talking into my ear when I was passed out, probably from doing drugs.

-Everybody hold on.
+Everybody, hold on.

-We're going to break point.
+We're at a break point.

 This is Midnight in the Desert.

-Coming to you at the speed of light in the darkness, this is Midnight in the Desert with
+Coming to you at the speed of light in the darkness, this is Midnight in the Desert with Art Bell.

 Now, here's Art.